stivio00/SecureLearner/readme.md

 # Introduction
-This project is a proof of concept for capturing the time delays between the characters in aa typed password.
+This project is a proof of concept for capturing the time delays between the characters in a typed password.
 And then build an "in-between-character-delay-vector" to train a statistical model to validate password authenticity.
-This feature vector is a clection of times in milliseconds.
+This feature vector is a colection of times in milliseconds.
 First we start capturing the samples using a special tool.
 After input we save a measure file and train a model (supervised learning) to generate a model.
 Withit test some intruders.

 # Problem statement